The most viewed and commented article on this website is, by far: 12 Topics for Entrepreneurs

 - Create and maintain an internal culture of competitive differentiation

-- Maintain a culture of openness and network relationship with the environment
+- Maintain a culture of openness and networking with the environment

-- Build on collaborative design to increase the knowledge and know-how internally
+- Lean on collaborative design to increase internal knowledge and know-how

-- Use projects and innovation as mobilization and motivation tool for individuals and teams
+- Use projects and innovation as mobilization and motivation of teams and people

-- Know how to create partnerships and collaborations with balanced external innovation resources.
+- Know how to create alliances and external collaborations balanced with innovation resources.

-- Perpetuating innovation development as a continuous flow of projects or programs.
+- Perpetuate its development as a continuous flow of projects

-These concepts, which are already applied in many companies today seeking to be more efficient in an environment of accelerated change and crisis, also serve to create a company from scratch.
-With the advantage that no acquired habits or initial barriers, except in the mind of the founder or entrepreneur.
+These concepts, already applied in many companies seeking to become more efficient in an environment of crisis and accelerated change, also serve to create a company from scratch.
+With the advantage that there are no acquired habits or initial barriers, except in the mind of the founder or entrepreneur.